Waewarin-C/Saving-Stacks/README.md

 # Installations #
 1. Clone the repo
 2. Run the repo
-3. There is no default password or security question provided.
+3. Default password is "GitRowdy" - Protection can be disabled in settings.

 # License #
 MIT License